galaxyproject/galaxy-hub/src/Learn/Visualization/PhylogeneticTree/index.md

 ---
 autotoc: true
-pagetitle: Phyloviz, :,  Interactive Phylogenetic Tree Visualizer for Galaxy
+title: Phyloviz, :,  Interactive Phylogenetic Tree Visualizer for Galaxy
 ---

 Phyloviz is an interactive phylogenetic tree visualizer built for Galaxy to give its users a more effective way to access, manipulate, analyze and present data of phylogenetic tree data on galaxy.